dotnet/docs-aspire/docs/messaging/rabbitmq-client-integration.md

 The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `ExampleProject` named `"messaging"`.

 > [!TIP]
-> If you'd rather connect to an existing RabbitMQ server, call <xref:Aspire.Hosting.ParameterResourceBuilderExtensions.AddConnectionString(Aspire.Hosting.IDistributedApplicationBuilder,System.String,System.String)> instead.
+> If you'd rather connect to an existing RabbitMQ server, call <xref:Aspire.Hosting.ParameterResourceBuilderExtensions.AddConnectionString*> instead.
 For more information, see [Reference existing resources](../fundamentals/app-host-overview.md#reference-existing-resources).

 ### Add RabbitMQ server resource with parameters